MySQL locks and Redmine collapsing

 Is there a way you could give more information about the existing blocking transaction when the problem occurs?

 I'm not a MySQL expert, maybe http://dev.mysql.com/doc/refman/5.6/en/innodb-monitors.html#innodb-standard-monitor could be of some help (for InnoDB).

-#4 Updated by Etienne Massip about 5 years ago
+#4 Updated by Etienne Massip over 5 years ago

 Petr Pospisil wrote:

 I should you provide more information, but i dont know which...

 Told you, blocking transactions.
 Because the SQL you've been writing down here is the blocked one, not the blocking one.

 SHOW ENGINE INNODB STATUS\G as soon as the issue occurs again?

 #5 Updated by Toshi MARUYAMA over 5 years ago